brokyo/seeker_ii/docs/roadmap.md

 ### Current Session

 ### Next Session
+- [] Playing lane illumination jumps to zero when playing and selected.
-- [] Improve starlight transform
+- [] Confirmation animations on double click
+- [] REC button pulsing and play button illumination are LLM generated without review.
+Take a close look.

 ### Long List
-- [] Consider motif length and if recording should record silence
+- [] Consider motif length and if recording should record silences
-- [] Confirmation animations on double click
 - [] app_on_screen is vestigial.
 Remove it.
-- [] Review `theory_utils.grid_to_note()` — `scales[scale_type].intervals` isn't real.
-What is this thing even doing?
 - [] Long press for overdub in rec section
-- [] Improve transform UI
 - [] Add MIDI CC to control ableton recording
-- [] Review Harmonize transform
 - [] Add param preset saving
-- [] Reverse transform may break duration
-- [] Transforms should update x/y positions
-- [] REC button pulsing and play button illumination are LLM generated without review.
-Take a close look.
 - [] Catch MIDI events (rather than grid) in `motif_recorder`
 - [] Review keyboard region in `grid_ii.lua`.
 Everything else has been refactored into region components.
 Didn't do keyboard due to potential dependencies.

 ### Bugs
 ### Open Questions